tryton/trytond/doc/topics/modules/index.rst

         * ``pyson``: convert the evaluated value into :ref:`PYSON <ref-pyson>` string.

+        * ``depends``: set value only if all modules in the comma separated module list value are installed.

         .. note::
             Field content is considered as a string.
 So for fields that require other types, it is required to use the ``eval`` attribute.